Payloads

 Motivation

-Usually when probing functionality, we re-use payloads and see how the app is behaving.
+Usually when probing some functionality, we re-use payloads and see how the app is behaving.
 Commonly used payloads are saved somewhere, like GitHub repo, Obsedian, etc.

 Example how to use payloads